“When I was on the plane I didn’t realise that something had gone wrong with the negotiations,” he begins to reveal.

 “He was great; honest to God, he was fantastic,” Ledley elaborates.
 “We all loved working under him; we’d all fight for him.

 “The team bond off the field was great because he wasn’t one of those who would give us curfews or say no drinking.
 He just knew we respected him and we knew he respected us.
 If we stepped out of line, we knew there would be consequences.

 “A fantastic person and manager.
 Similar to Tony Pulis: everyone knew their roles.
 We had a lot of quality, so created a lot of chances and goals – we had the freedom to go out and play football and play it the right way.”

-The success of Ledley, Hennessey and Jonny Williams that summer highlights just how quickly Crystal Palace continues to grow.
+Ledley, Hennessey and Jonny Williams' success that summer highlights just how quickly Crystal Palace continues to grow.
 After all, just 14 years earlier the club was proud to see Gregg Berhalter become the first Palace player to feature at a World Cup.

-Then, in the summer of 2016, the club had three European Championship semi-finalists returning to the Beckenham Training Ground.
+Then, in 2016, Palace had three European Championship semi-finalists returning to the Beckenham Training Ground.
 “It was great,” Ledley recalls the hero’s welcome the he, Williams and Hennessey received.
 “We had a little bit of extra time off due to how far we went in the tournament.
 We just pinched ourselves, really.
 We couldn’t believe it.
 And the boys were buzzing for us when we got back.”

-Following several good performances in France and the euphoria that the summer brought, Ledley was ready to hit the ground running at Palace, in a season that was the final one on the contract he had signed.
+Following several good performances in France and the euphoria that summer brought, Ledley was ready to hit the ground running at Palace in the final season on his contract.